mokdevel/DarcMods/DarcMissions/README.md

   70 = VETERAN
   80 = EXPERT
   100 = CYLON
-float AIperception : How quickly AI reacts to danger.
+float aiPerception : How quickly AI reacts to danger.
 See SCR_AICombatComponent for details on perception factors. bool disableArsenal : Disable arsenal for vehicles so that only defined loot items are found.
 ```